Finlay Macrae

 Finlay is the younger brother of player Jack Macrae, who formerly played for the Western Bulldogs.
 Finlay was educated at Xavier College.

 Macrae made his debut in round 5, 2021, against the West Coast Eagles.

 Macrae was delisted by Collingwood after the 2025 AFL season, after 21 games over 5 seasons.
+In November 2025, Macrae joined West Coast via the Supplemental Selection Period.

 Statistics

 Updated to the end of the 2025 season.